framely/community/docs/guide/quickstart-reservation.md

 Finally, you can try to use your chatbot to make a table reservation.
 To test the chatbot:

-1. Send "_I want to book a table_" to start making a reservation.
+1. Use [Debug](../reference/platform/testing.md#debug) to send "_I want to book a table_" to start making a reservation.
 Then provide the number of guests, date and time.
 If there is an available table, you can book it successfully.
 For example:

    ::: thumbnail
    ![example conversation](/images/guide/reuse-module/example-conversation.png)